Capurganá: History

 This region of Colombia was inhabited by the Guna people and the name Capurganá translates to the "land of chili" in their language.
 The Guna inhabited the area until the early twentieth century when they were displaced by mostly mulatto settlers from Cartagena.
 The natives migrated to the archipelago of San Blas (Region Kuna Yala) in the neighboring country of Panama.
 The Guna maintain a semiautonomous region where they exercise a degree of self governance.

 Capurganá remained unnoticed on the map until the 1970s when Mrs. Narcisa Navas, a community leader, convinced her neighbours to donate land and help to build a small airstrip.
 Narcisa Navas and the pilot, Jorge Mario Uribe, took the first tourists to Capurganá in a small Cessna aircraft.
 Today the Capurganá Airport remains, although there are no scheduled flights.
 Most tourists arrive by ferry from Necoclí.

 Initially families from neighbouring Antioquia Department arrived to build small summer houses: the Mora, Uribe, Arango, and Isaza families, as well as Samuel Isaacs, a relative of the Colombian writer Don Jorge Isaacs.
 The Palacio family established the first hotel in 1975, small log cabins and an iraca palm roof (Carludovica palmata).
 After the cabins (now the renewed Tacarcuna Lodge) were established, similar hotels followed, such as the Almar and Calypso.
 Tourist infrastructure had grown to more than 20 hotels, inns and hostels by 1990.
 The small town, with no paved streets and no cars, gradually became a destination for the emerging Colombian eco-tourists.

 As of 2021, Capurganá has public electricity and water systems, telephones connected to the Colombian phone network, and a permanent doctor.
 There are no banking facilities and no cars, though motorcycle taxis are available.

 Migrants about to cross Darién

 Since about 2010 the town's main industry is housing, provisioning, and guiding the many thousands of migrants, primarily Haitians but also from Cameroon, Nepal, Bangladesh, and other countries.
 In Capurganá they conclude their preparations and provisioning for the arduous hike to Panamá through the jungle of the Darién Gap.

-Since end of 2024, the migrants are not crossing anymore from Capurgana, they are using other toutes.
+Since end of 2024, the migrants are not crossing anymore from Capurgana, they are using other routes.